creativescala/creative-scala/src/pages/intro/index.md

 ## Acknowledgements {-}

 Creative Scala was written by [Dave Gurnell][twitter-dave] and [Noel Welsh][twitter-noel].
 Many thanks to [Richard Dallaway][twitter-richard], [Jonathan Ferguson][twitter-jono], and the team at [Underscore][underscore] for their invaluable contributions and extensive proof reading.

+Thanks also to the many people who pointed out errors or made suggestions to improve the book: Neil Moore, and many more for whom we didn't record the name.